-This paper's analysis is normative rather than positive.
+This article's analysis is normative rather than positive.
 Still, it is useful to relate our insights to actual experience so as to further contextualize our results.
 We focus on forward guidance in the United States during the Great Recession and its aftermath.

 The Fed's initial approach to forward guidance was based on a timeline for interest rates to remain near zero.
-This is typified in the August 9, 2011, statement that economic conditions merited "exceptionally low levels for the federal funds rate at least through mid-2013."
-In December 2012, however, the Fed sharply pivoted to a strategy that highlighted a 6.5% unemployment rate as a specific pre-requisite for increasing interest rates.32
+This is typified in the August 9, 2011, statement that economic conditions merited "exceptionally low levels for the federal funds rate at least through mid-2013."32 On December 12, 2012,33 however, the Fed sharply pivoted to a strategy that highlighted a 6.5% unemployment rate as a specific prerequisite for increasing interest rates.34